wuyuxiangaaa/Study/pages/Unit 2.md

 	- Yellow represents wisdom.
 -
   18. as((conj.))
+	- because
+	- since
-	- because/as/for/since
+	- as
 		- We should save water, as water is important to us.
 	- You may buy some cheap things, for the shop has been open for 2 days.
 -
   19. envy((n.))